Select Your Location

 Let’s analyze the above-mentioned example once again.

 If XYZ Ltd wants to make the entire sale of goods to ABC Ltd, in that case, the above-mentioned process of valuation of supply will be considered as appropriate.
 In that case, the other company GHI Limited which is also engaged in the sale of same or similar products as that of XYZ Limited at Rs 12,000.
 Thus, the valuation of supply, in that case, will be Rs.
 12,000.
 It is to be noted that if both of the aforesaid methods do not provide appropriate value then the value will be calculated under the residual method.

 The second things which has to be considered while calculating the value of supply between the related people are that if the goods are being supplied through an agent.
 In that case, the following two aspects have to be analyzed:

 It is to be noted any supply that is made between the principal and agent is subject to GST.
 In simple words, the principal and agent both will have to pay GST whether it may be separately or jointly.
 However, the person who is paying excess GST can claim for Input Tax Credit later.
 The value of supply for an agent is completely based on the above-mentioned guidelines in case of related persons.

-The import of services by a person who is liable to a tax from a related person or from any of the related person’s entities outside India for the purpose of business will be considered as suppl.
+The import of services by a person who is liable to a tax from a related person or from any of the related person’s entities outside India for the purpose of the business will be considered as supply.
 This can be better understood with the help of an example.
 For example, XYZ Inc. is a foreign company incorporated in the United States of America which also has a company incorporated in India under the name ABC Ltd.